haddocking/haddock3/docs/INSTALL.md

 Navigate to the `haddock3` installation folder (the one you cloned from GitHub).
 Ensure you have the `haddock3` python environment activated.
-Please consider HADDOCK3 is under active development, as well as its dependencies.
-If the updating processing fails, it is safe to reinstall from scratch.
+Please keep in mind that HADDOCK3, as well as its dependencies, are under active development.
+If the updating processing fails, it is safest to reinstall from scratch.
 Always refer to the latest installation guidelines.

 ```bash